szwieback/szwieback.github.io/_pages/about.md

   - /about.html
 ---

-I use remote sensing to characterize and understand land surface processes in permafrost regions.
-My research program strives to combine technical advances in remote sensing of high-latitude regions with an improved understanding of the rapidly changing Arctic.
-My primary objectives are to map ground ice contents on regional scales and to identify the drivers and controls of various types of permafrost degradation and stabilization.
+I use remote sensing and geospatial data analysis to characterize land surface processes in permafrost regions.
+My research program strives to combine technical advances in remote sensing with an improved understanding of the rapidly changing Arctic.
+My primary objectives are to map ground ice dynamics on regional scales and to identify the drivers and controls of various types of permafrost degradation and stabilization.